 R Rackan; A painting is at the Swan Inn

 St Mary’s Church; there are a number of paintings at the church, some unnamed but showing the church before the nave was rebuilt in 1871; lovely watercolours of the church and the Old Rectory.
 The Old Rectory was a centre for the Arts until the late 1900s.
 There is a large triptych of the Nativity, as well as a George lll Coat of Arms.
-Several windows are by CE Kempe and there is a window commemorating Kruger Gray the designer of many stained glass windows, as well his design work in other fields (see his note).
+Some windows are by CE Kempe, some by his factory.
+There is a window commemorating Kruger Gray the designer of many stained glass windows, as well his design work in other fields (see his note) and a window commemorating the first Police Chief Constable,in West Sussex, Frederick Montgomerie, who lived in Fittleworth.

 Edward Linley Sambourne 1844 -1910; Sambourne was a cartoonist and illustrator for Punch magazine for more than forty years, including some years as ‘First cartoonist’.
-He used to stay with his son at The Grange.
+He used to stay with his son at The Grange and was a visitor at The Swan.

 Ref. the notes on the Herapath and Sambourne family at The Grange that are in the Fittleworth History Archive resource; contact through History Archive

-Ernest Savage 1910; Savage lived at Piper’s Studio on Tripp Hill and is most well known as an artist in pastels and for his fine pen and ink drawings, including one of St Mary’s Church, Fittleworth and ‘Forestry Centre, Devon’ at the Village Hall.
-He also wrote a book ‘Painting Landscapes in Pastel’
+Ernest Savage 1910?-1992 Savage lived at Piper’s Studio on Tripp Hill and is most well known as an artist in pastels and for his fine pen and ink drawings, including one of St Mary’s Church, Fittleworth and ‘Forestry Centre, Devon’ at the Village Hall.
+He was a headteacher, a teacher of art and Vice President of the Pastel Society, as well as writing several books including ‘Painting Landscapes in Pastel’.

 John Smith 1852-1925; Although not a painter, through his large archive of carefully composed local photographs, he has left a record for artists and us all to see the world through the lens of the camera.